-Chris Wubbena is a Professor of Sculpture in the Art Department at Southeast Missouri State University.
-He has been teaching at the university level since 2002, with previous positions at The University of Southern Mississippi and The University of Northern Iowa.
-He holds a BFA in Art with a Sculpture Emphasis and a Minor in Creative Writing from The University of Northern Iowa, and an MFA in Art with a Sculpture Emphasis from San Francisco State University.
-Wubbena’s artwork has been exhibited throughout the country in such cities as San Francisco, CA; St. Louis, MO; Indianapolis, IN; Des Moines, IA; Sioux Falls, SD; Charlottesville, VA; and New Orleans, LA.
-Wubbena has also completed a number of outdoor commissioned projects.
-The public sculpture titled landmarks, commissioned by Butler County Iowa was completed for the Rolling Prairie Trail in 2008 and the public sculpture titled Forward, commissioned by Mississippi Power Company for Gulfport, Mississippi was completed in 2007 to commemorate the work done by Mississippi Power employees during and after the events surrounding Hurricane Katrina.
-In addition, Wubbena has been awarded various grants for the completion of larger indoor installation projects, including a Mississippi Arts Commission Visual Arts Fellowship with funding from the National Endowment for the Arts for the completion of Wubbena’s de minimis series and most recently a Grants and Research Funding Committee Grant from Southeast Missouri State University to complete a project titled speaking while listening, which is an expression, through sculptural installation, of the Viet Nam/American war and its contemporary relevance. speaking while listening has been exhibited at Southeast Missouri State University in Cape Girardeau, MO; Virginia Tech in Blacksburg, VA; Southern Illinois University in Carbondale, IL; and Wartburg College in Waverly, IA.
+Chris Wubbena holds an MFA in Art with a Sculpture Emphasis from San Francisco State University, and a BFA in Art with a Sculpture Emphasis and a Creative Writing Minor from the University of Northern Iowa.
+His work has been exhibited in outdoor and indoor exhibitions throughout the United States, including The Chicago Sculpture Exhibit, Chicago, IL; speaking while listening, The Armory Gallery at Virginia Tech, Blacksburg, VA; Scale, 3D4D Gallery, Chicago, IL; The Conversation, Art St. Louis, St. Louis, MO; WVU Sculpture Tour, Morgantown, WV; Santa Clara Biennial Indoor/Outdoor Sculpture Exhibition, Santa Clara, CA; A Southern Perspective on Prints: 2005 New Orleans Triennial, New Orleans Museum of Art, New Orleans, LA; and the 49th Annual Delta Exhibition, Arkansas Arts Center, Little Rock, AR where he received the Grand Award.
+Wubbena has also completed a number of commissioned projects.
+The public sculpture titled Commence, commissioned by the City of Cape Girardeau and Southeast Missouri State University, was completed for the Fountain Street Roundabout in 2017, and the public sculpture titled Forward, commissioned by Mississippi Power Company, in Gulfport, Mississippi was completed in 2007 to commemorate the work done by Mississippi Power employees during and after the events surrounding Hurricane Katrina.
+In addition, Wubbena has been awarded various grants for the completion of larger indoor installation projects, including a Mississippi Arts Commission Visual Arts Fellowship with funding from the National Endowment for the Arts for the completion of Wubbena’s de minimis series and a Grants and Research Funding Committee Grant from Southeast Missouri State University to complete a project titled speaking while listening, which is an expression, through sculptural installation, of the Viet Nam/American war and its contemporary relevance.
+He is currently a tenured Full Professor of Sculpture at Southeast Missouri State University.